-Writing a Will is an important way of looking after the future of your family and friends.
-After you’ve taken care of your loved ones, you may also wish to leave a gift in your Will to your favourite charities.
+Making a Will is an important way of looking after the future of your family and friends.
+After you’ve taken care of loved ones, you may wish to leave a gift in your Will to your favourite charities.

 It’s a little known fact that most charities wouldn’t survive without gifts in Wills.
 By remembering your favourite charities in this way, you’re ensuring that their good work lives on.

-If you choose to leave a gift to a good cause you should also make a note of the official charity name, address and registered charity number to give to your professional adviser when writing a Will.
-We can provide you with these details for our members via our find a charity search tool.
+If you choose to leave a gift to a good cause you should also make a note of the official charity name, address and registered charity number to give to your professional advisor when writing a Will.
+We can provide you with our member charity details via our find a charity search tool.

-If you want to leave a gift to charity but have already made a Will, it’s not a problem.
-There are a couple of simple ways you can change it.
+If you want to leave a gift to charity but you’ve already made a Will, that’s no problem – there are a couple of ways you can change it.

-The first and probably simplest way, is to write a new Will.
-Once a new Will is written, it makes any Wills made by that person in the past void.
-In fact, most wills will start by reciting that you’re writing a Will and that you’re revoking previous Wills.
+The simplest way is to write a new Will.
+Once written, any Wills made by that person in the past become void.
+In fact, most Wills will start by reciting that you’re writing a Will and that you’re revoking previous Wills.

-You can also make a codicil with a Will-writing adviser.
+You can also write a codicil using a Will-writing advisor.